zenml-io/zenml/docs/book/developer-guide/runtime-configuration.md

 ```

 The first line of the YAML defines which pipeline code to use.
-In case you defined your pipeline using decorators, this name is the name of the
+In case you defined your pipeline as Python function with `@pipeline` decorator,
+this name is the name of the decorated function.
-decorated function.
-If you used the [Class Based API](./class-based-api.md),
+If you used the [Class Based API](./class-based-api.md) (which you will learn
-it will be the name of your class.
+about in the next section), it will be the name of the class.

 For example, if you have defined a pipeline `my_pipeline_a` in
 `pipelines/my_pipelines.py`, then you would: